bodkan/admixr/cran-comments.md

 ## Resubmission

-I have added a 'SystemRequirements' field which explicitly states that the R package requires ADMIXTOOLS command-line population genetic utilities compiled on the system.
-It also includes a link to where the user can find the most recent information on how to install the software.
+I have added a 'SystemRequirements' field which explicitly states that the package requires ADMIXTOOLS command-line utilities compiled on the system.
+It also includes a link to where the user can find the most recent information on how to install the ADMIXTOOLS software.

 I apologize for not having done so at the very beginning!

-## Test environments
+## Checked environments

 * My local macOS install: R 4.0.1
 * Ubuntu 16.04 GNU/Linux (on Travis CI): R 4.0.0